Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 ![cmn plus chn](img/cmn_plus_chn.png)

-Note: During installation the High Speed Network is not configured until relatively late in the install process.
+Note: During installation, the High Speed Network is not configured until relatively late in the process.
-Installation generally requires site access for deployment artifacts, site DNS, etc...
+Installation generally requires site access for deployment artifacts, site DNS, etc.
-To achieve this the Management Network CAN is used during the installation process for system traffic egress until the High Speed Network is available.
+In order to achieve this, the Management Network CAN is used during the installation process for system traffic egress until the High Speed Network is available.

-## Network Capabilities
+## Network capabilities

 ### Layer 2